 The A2 Certificate of Competence (A2 CofC) is a way to provide greater freedoms to drone pilots of lightweight drones who complete some introductory training.
 It consists of three study modules, completed online, followed by a formal exam taken under exam conditions.
 The average time to complete the A2 course can range between 1 and 3 days, depending on the student.

-In June 2022 the CAA announced that the original "transitional" period for flying what the CAA calls "legacy drones" in the A2 sub-category has now been extended indefinitely.
+The CAA have confirmed that the original "transitional" period for flying what the CAA calls "legacy drones" in the A2 sub-category has now been extended until the 1st of January 2026.
 This was due to end on the 31st December 2022, and would have meant that all drones currently owned or on sale would no longer be able to be flown with an A2 CofC with reduced separation distances.

 With this latest change, you can now fly in the A2 sub-category and keep your existing drone!
 This is fantastic news for holders of the A2 CofC and for the UK industry as a whole.
 Please get in touch if you have any questions.

 Your GVC goes hand-in-hand with your CAA Operational Authorisation (OA).
 Applying for an OA is straightforward and all completed online via the CAA's website.
 You simply enter your details, upload copies of your operations manual, course certificate, flight logs and insurance, and pay the CAA's application fee (around £252).
 It usually takes between 2 and 4 weeks to receive your OA which will be valid for 1 year.
 The renewal process after 1 year is very similar but with a reduced fee.

 Once you have your OA, you can then exercise its privileges:

 Fly within areas used for commercial, recreational, industrial and residential purposes (aka congested areas)